LeaderPortfolio

 Early Life

 John Patrick Grayken was born in June 1956 in Cohasset, Massachusetts.
-He exhibited an early interest in economics, which led him to earn a Bachelor of Arts degree in economics from the University of Pennsylvania.
-He furthered his education by obtaining an MBA from Harvard Business School in 1982.
+He grew up in a middle-class family and was the only one of four children who wanted to own a business.
+Grayken earned a Bachelor of Arts degree in economics from the University of Pennsylvania's Wharton School and an MBA from Harvard Business School in 1982.

 Rise to Success